 On 10-22-14, the WFPD Tactical Unit arrested Collins at his home for theft over $1500 under $20000 (Atwood’s) and Failure to Identify.
 Yesterday, while in jail, he was also charged with Burglary of a Business and another Theft over $1500 under $20000 (both charges stemming from the Harbor Freight incident).

-Jimenez is currently still being held at the Wichita County Jail on $4000 bond.
+Collins, a former Harbor Freight employee, is currently still being held in the Wichita County Jail.

 “Fur-ever Friday” Week 11 – Jane and Officer Sandy Lamb.
 Jane is a 4 month old female Terrier Mix.
 She had adorable floppy ears and a brindle coat.
 She has a very sweet and well mannered personality.
 Jane loves to gives kisses and is looking for her furever home.
 Please consider giving this sweet baby a family to love.

 On 10-22-14, 28 year old Dustin Heard was charged with Injury to an Elderly in reference to an incident that occurred on 10-10-14 in the 1400 blk of Harris Ln.
 According to the report, Heard got into a physical altercation with a 78 year old family member over a purse/food stamp card.
 During the struggle, the elderly victim received injuries that resulted hospital medical treatment.
 The Injury to an Elderly charge was placed on him while he was already in jail serving time for a separate unrelated assault.

 87 years ago today, WFPD Officer Hugh S. Fuller made the ultimate sacrifice.
 The WFPD honors the memory of this true hero.
 The story is as follows: